Wandalen/ImagesReview/README.md

 * *Agg* - Aggregative, does this project implements algorithms of decoding/encoding(no) or uses other projects(yes)
 * *B* - Buffer, does the module support buffer as input
 * *Str* - Stream, does the module support stream as input
-* *Sy* - Sync, does the module support synchronous reading
+* *S* - Sync, does the module support synchronous reading
 * *A* - Async, does the module support asynchronous reading
 * *H* - Head, does the module support reading metadata without pixels